Celebrity Chef Tom Colicchio: 'We Can End Hunger In This Country'

 Rachel Martin of NPR's Morning Edition talks to celebrity chef and hunger advocate Tom Colicchio about some of these issues.

-Rachel Martin: You say farmers are looking to expand their markets.
+You say farmers are looking to expand their markets.
 They want entryways into organic products, and to get into a school lunch program.
 Why is that so hard?

-Tom Colicchio: Because there are entrenched issues making sure that doesn't happen.
+Because there are entrenched issues making sure that doesn't happen.
 In schools, we've had a trend over the past 30 years to move away from scratch cooking to mass-produced food that's thrown into a steamer.
 We need to talk about more scratch cooking.
 I actually met with Sen. [Michael] Bennet in Colorado, where all of the schools have moved over to scratch cooking.
 So of course, they're using more local produce and vegetables.
 It's a real boon to the local farmers.
 That's a movement we want to continue to support.
 The school lunch program — the "Healthy, Hunger-Free Kids Act" — was supposed to be voted on last year and it didn't happen, so it should eventually come around soon.

 You have focused your policy work and advocacy on hunger.
 What's the biggest lever for change on that issue in the U.S. right now?